 CCS, recognizing the central role that socially responsible businesses can play in a community, will initiate and be responsive to innovative ways to improve the local cultural and economic quality of life.

-CCS is operating under the charter of The National Association of Comics Art Educators, a 501(c)3 tax-exempt institution.
+The Center for Cartoon Studies is a 501(c)3 tax-exempt institution.
 CCS does not discriminate in its admissions policy for reasons of race, religion or ethnic origins.

 - Over 100 Students enrolled